This article on hotels with rooftop pools in Singapore was first published in December 2018 and updated with new

 The Lion State enjoys constant temperatures all year round, so staying at a luxury hotel in Singapore without a pool is like going trekking in sandals – not sensible.
-In fact, hotels with rooftop pools in Singapore are filled with locals enjoying a weekend staycation.
+In fact, hotels with rooftop pools in Singapore usually have the odd local enjoying a weekend staycation.

 Travelers to the Lion City looking for something a bit extra should find a pool with a view.
 There is no better feeling than lazing in an infinity pool in Singapore on top of a skyscraper overlooking the most epic sights – Marina Bay Sands anyone?